Ankit-jailwal/Dynamic-tooltip/readme.md

 ### Download APK

 You can download the latest APK of the application from this [Google Drive link](https://drive.google.com/file/d/1nDlAFgowgQ9K_7w7Z6q1Lnuvjm-gCqyv/view?usp=sharing).
+The APK size is approximately 7.3 MB.

 ### Usage